 This mite has eight legs and crawls on the chickens during the night to feed on their blood.
 Red mites are gray until they eat, after filling up with blood they turn red.
 Found in tiny cracks, crevices, or in nesting boxes, these can actually kill chickens.
 Also check under the perches for red mites.
 Living up to one year without feeding on hens, take care to treat the birds multiple times.
 When using a broody hen, inspect the nest she will be brooding in very carefully, making sure to check every crack for these mites.
 Birds may not go up at night if the infestation is bad.
 In hot weather the population of red mites really increases.
 A single female can lay up to 120,000 eggs.
 Check your birds at night for red mites.
 They will be crawling around on perches and on your birds.
 They can bite humans if the infestation is really bad.
 These horrible little bugs can carry New Castle disease, Fowl Cholera, and Fowl Pox.

 Scaly Leg Mites

 Scaly leg mites are small mites that burrow under the scales on chickens legs.
 They spread very slowly from bird to bird.
-If the legs are seriously affected, the scales will be lifted and under the scale it will be inflamed and bleeding.
+If the legs are seriously affected, the scales will be lifted and under the scale, it will be inflamed and bleeding.
 If it goes unnoticed for a while, the legs will have little white encrustations (crusts) between the scales.
-Remove these but only after soaking and several treatment of petroleum jelly or else they will bleed.
+Remove these but only after soaking and several treatments of petroleum jelly or else they will bleed.
 Only really bad infestations cripple the bird.
 An easy treatment is Petroleum Jelly (Vaseline) on the legs.
 This will smother the mites.

 Notice the raised scales.